Alan Ford (actor): In music

 Ford's voice is featured in the dubstep song "Cockney Thug" by Rusko, "Well 'Ard" by Caspa and The Others, "Crunch" by Flux Pavilion and Datsik, "Damien" by Modestep & Funtcase, the death metal song "A Child Is Missing" from the Illdisposed album The Prestige and the hip-hop song "Sinister" by Aesop Rock, Vast Aire and Yeshua from the 2001 Centrifugal Phorce compilation Euphony.

 Personal life

-Ford is married and a father, and lives in Primrose Hill, North London.
-He has been a vegetarian since 1973.
+Ford has been a vegetarian since 1973.